ericPantarotto/react_completeGuide/_notes/notes.md

 And the `App` component function on the other hand is not going to be executed again.
 And therefore now this `Header` component function also isn't executed again anymore.

+### Problem: Props Are Not Forwarded To Inner Elements

+In React, when you are setting props, so attributes, on a custom component, those props are not automatically forwarded to the `JSX` code used inside of that component.

+**<span style='color: #495fcb'> Note:** destructuring each props inside your inner component to which they are forwarded is not very convinient nor scalable.

+the alternative pattern is called **forwarded props**, or **proxy props**.

 <!---
 [comment]: it works with text, you can rename it how you want